 ├── outputs.tf

-In main.tf typically contains the core resource declarations and providers.
-This is the place in which you would define your EC2 instance configurations and how to authenticate to the AWS provider.
+- In main.tf typically contains the core resource declarations and providers.
+This is where you would define your EC2 instance configurations and how to authenticate to the AWS provider.

-The variables.tf file define the input variables that allow engineers to customize the project.
-They are referenced in the main.tf and can easily change the behavior of a particular resource, making this easy to reuse the automations.
+- The variables.tf file defines the input variables that allow engineers to customize the project.
+They are referenced in the main.tf and can easily change the behavior of a particular resource, making it easy to reuse the automations.

-Documentation is really important, so having a README.md file inside your Terraform repository that explains how to use the automation (including descriptions of variables and outputs) really help in understanding what has been implemented.
-To easily generate the description of variables and outputs, you can leverage tfdocs.
+Documentation is really important, so having a README.md file inside your Terraform repository that explains how to use the automation (including descriptions of variables and outputs) really helps in understanding what has been implemented.
+You can leverage tfdocs to easily generate the descriptions of variables and outputs.

 This is just a basic structure, but it can be customized depending on the complexity of the automation and, of course, the requirements of the organizations.